jackieaskins/bananagrams/README.md

 - `app`: Server and client code
 - `e2e`: Playwright integration tests

 This package enforces [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/), be sure to follow the standards when creating commit messages.
+Playwright CI will run whenever a commit is pushed to a repo and a new version of the website will be deployed on success.
+To avoid running CI (and deploying) for a commit, append `[skip ci]` to the end of the commit message.
+This should only be used for commits that don't have the potential to impact production.

 ### Commands